 5 questions to ask before buying a desktop computer for school and uni

-Tower PC or all-in-one?
-Apple or Windows?
-Find the right desktop for you with these 5 questions…
+Windows or Apple?
+Bundles of power or bundles of space?
+Find an A* desktop for you with these 5 questions…

-The first and most important thing to consider is which operating system you want to go for.
-This largely comes down to personal preference, but here are the advantages of both:
+One of the first questions to think about is what operating system you want to go for.
+This mostly comes down to personal preference, but here are the perks of both:

 - There’s a huge range of Windows PCs available and it’s easier to upgrade or switch components than with a Mac.

-- Windows PCs are cheaper than Macs for a similar spec.
-If your priority is power on a budget, go for a Windows machine.
+- Windows PCs tend to be slightly cheaper than Macs for a similar spec.
+If your priority is power on a budget, Windows is probably the way to go.

-- There’s no getting around it: Apple products look beautiful.
+- There’s no getting around it: Apple products look and feel cutting-edge.

 - Macs are renowned for their excellent build quality.